Ju River

 The Ju River in North China Plain is a major river in the Beijing and Tianjin vicinities.
 It is a part of Hai River's watershed system.
 In 354 BCE (Warring States period of Zhou dynasty), State of Yan defeated State of Qi in a battle by this river.
 In Han dynasty, the original channel of Ju River was widened by Emperor Xian so that it became a navigable river and a major military supply line to the northeast frontier.
 The total length of Ju River is 206 km, 66 km of it in the Pinggu District of Beijing.
-Before paved roads were constructed in 1930s, this river was the only transportation route to and from the remote Pinggu region.
-The river was polluted by industrial wastewater in 1990s.
+Before paved roads were constructed in the 1930s, this river was the only transportation route to and from the remote Pinggu region.
+The river was polluted by industrial wastewater in the 1990s.
 The water quality has been improved in recent years and it has become a water resource for the Pinggu region.